imandr/pythreader/README.md

 ```

 #### gated
-Decorator "gated" makes sure only certain number of threads can have this method invoked concurrently.
+Decorator "gated" makes sure only certain number of threads can have this method or any other gated mentod invoked concurrently.
 Maximum concurrency is defined when the Primitive object is initialized by its constructor:

 ```python
 from pythreader import Primitive, gated